mrchukwu/student_records_api/project_build_process.md

 ### Authentication

-- Signup created
 - Student's can signup : create account
     - fileds required : firstname, lastname, email, age
     - firstname and lastname field cannot be empty string ("") or null
     - email must be a valid email.
 Check passed on email with Validator npm package
     - password must be a str
     - age must be a number.
-    - Student's can login
+- Student's can login: Access their account
-    -
+    - Student can access all other enpoints only if they are logged in.